 One of the factors that make the Union Budget 2018-19 different from budgets of previous years is that a large chunk of indirect taxes no longer feature as part of the tax proposals of the budget.
 With the implementation of the Goods and Services Tax (GST) in July last year, almost all major centre and state level indirect taxes have been subsumed into the GST.
 As a result, decisions regarding GST rates for most goods and services are taken by the GST Council and no longer fall in the domain of the Union Finance Minister1.
-Thus other than changes in the Central Excise duties on some goods and the Basic Custom Duties, which is outside the purview of GST, the Union Budget 2018-19 does not have any major changes in indirect taxes.
+Thus other than changes in the Central Excise duties on some goods and Custom Duties, some of which are outside the purview of GST, the Union Budget 2018-19 does not have any major changes in the indirect taxes.
+Thus other than changes in the Central Excise duties on some goods and the Basic Custom Duties some which are outside the purview of GST, the Union Budget 2018-19 does not have any major changes in the indirect taxes."